shadowzgz/JK2SourceCode/README.md

 This repository aims to make mods for JK2, if you want to modify the engine code instead the game code, you should follow another project called [JK2MV (Multi Version)](https://github.com/mvdevs/jk2mv), it supports all three game versions and comes with various features and optimizations.

 # Requirements
+* Windows XP SP2 or higher
 * Visual Studio C++ 2008 or higher

 # Legal
-The initial release for the game-code was released in 2002 in the "JK2 Editing Tools".
+The initial release for the game-code was released in 2002 in the `JK2 Editing Tools`.
 These tools are released "as is" and are unsupported by Raven Software, Activision or LucasArts.

-The full release in 2013 and can be found on SourceForge, posted by James Monroe and Rich Whitehouse.
+The full release was in 2013 and can be found on SourceForge, posted by James Monroe and Rich Whitehouse.
 Thanks to Raven Software for making this available to us.

 > GNU GENERAL PUBLIC LICENSE
 > Version 2, June 1991